 - Student should observe that all of ratios are the same.

-Something to Consider – Ask the students to combine their knowledge of side-angle relationships in a triangle with the definition of sine.
+Something to Consider - Ask the students to combine their knowledge of side-angle relationships in a triangle with the definition of sine.
 How does the length of the hypotenuse compare to the lengths of the legs of a right triangle?
 What does that mean about the types of numbers that can be sine ratios?
-With leading questions like these students should be able to see that the sine ratio for an acute angle will always be less than one.
+With leading questions like these students should be able to see that the sine and cosine ratios for an acute angle will always be less than one.
 This type of analysis will prepare them for future math classes and increase their analytical thinking skills.
 It will also be a good review of previous material and help them check there work when they first start writing sine and cosine ratios.

 Two-Step Problems - Having the students write sine, cosine, and tangent ratios as part of two-step problems will help them connect the new material that they have learned to other geometry they know.
 They will remember it longer, and be better able to see where it can be applied.